-Va. lawsuit denounces ‘pathological’ critical race theory taught to 8th graders
+Va. lawsuit denounces anti-racism curriculum as ‘pathological’ critical race theory

 “It imputes racism not only to those who consciously discriminate based on race, but also to those of a certain race (white) who do not actively participate in the prescribed dismantling,” the suit said.

-Materials developed to implement the policy and taught to eighth graders, according to the suit, instructed students that racism “privileges white people” even though racism can “affect any human heart.”
-Pictures of the materials included in the suit say “remaining apolitical” or saying there are “two sides to every story” can “uphold a racist system.”
+Materials developed to implement the policy and taught to eighth-graders, according to the suit, instructed students that racism “privileges white people” even though racism can “affect any human heart.”
+Pictures of the materials included in the suit say “remaining apolitical” or saying there are “two sides to every story” can uphold a "racist system.”

 Because students and teachers who disagree with this philosophy may be punished under school disciplinary codes, the suit said, the school board has “banned dissent and heterodoxy,” stifling free speech.